Geoogolla/enterprise-docs/docs/administrator-guide/installation/windows-installer.md

 ## Hosting type

-You have been provided Bold BI Enterprise Edition to be hosted in the IIS web-server type.
+You have been provided Bold Reports Enterprise Edition to be hosted in the IIS web-server type.

 ## IIS